mmbman/Katagiri/1982-12-08-Blue-Cliff-Record-Case-36-Talk-2.md

 #### 54:14

-**Question**: Hojo-san?
+**Question:** Hojo-san?
 Page 272, that poem, especially the last two lines:

 > Originally I intended to practice to help save others;
 > Who would have suspected that instead I would become an idiot?

 Can you just *[unintelligible]*.

-**Katagiri**: The purpose of practice is to save all sentient beings.
+**Katagiri:** The purpose of practice is to save all sentient beings.
 To save all beings is that you have to attain enlightenment simultaneously with all sentient beings.
 So all sentient beings attain enlightenment with you simultaneously.
 That means no discrimination between you and all sentient beings.

 To save or to help others means just to practice, continuation of practice, which is fully alive, instead of judging or evaluating the result of your doings.
 Because very naturally you can have a result if you do something.
 The result is not something you should stay with, the result is something you have to deal with as soon as possible.
 You have to move, constantly.
 The current result shouldn’t be something you have to carry on your back as a hint what to do in the next moment, toward the future.
 All you have to do is, from moment to moment your life must be alive in the Buddha’s realm.
 That means not to attach to good, not to attach to bad, not to attach to neutral.
 Anyway, you have to just be alive.